 There are plenty of factors that can hold back our careers, from lack of skills and education to more personal things like physical appearance or a family reputation.

 But one factor many of us don’t consider is our personality: preferences, habits, quirks, and style.
 Yet it doesn’t have to be a liability.
-Research shows that a little self-awareness–recognizing how you are different from others on your team, and particularly what others think of you–you can transform your personality from a liability to career booster.
+Research shows that with a little self-awareness—recognizing how you are different from others on your team, and particularly what others think of you—you can transform your personality from a liability to a career booster.

-With a few small exceptions for star athletes and genius inventors, our ability to thrive in our career is linked to getting along with supervisors, teammates, and clients.
+With a few small exceptions for star athletes and genius inventors, our ability to thrive in our careers is linked to getting along with supervisors, teammates, and clients.
 This requires us to understand and manage our own personalities–accepting who we are in the larger social order, and controlling various characteristics so they don’t end up controlling us.

 We have some advice on how to capitalize on your natural predispositions, style, and preferences to help your career:

 All of us bring different personality-based strengths to the table: intuition, ambition, extraversion, collaboration, self-discipline, and curiosity.
 But just knowing what those strengths are isn’t enough to succeed; we also need to embrace these bright-side personality aspects because they are the raw material of our talent.
 In fact, talent is essentially an exaggerated version of our personality in the right context.

 For example, imagine a person who’s confident, ambitious, and highly extroverted.
 Public relations work would be an excellent fit; on the other hand, a less extroverted but more disciplined and curious individual could thrive in a technical field like engineering.